wp-plugins/humanstxt/readme.txt

 = Error: The site root already contains a physical humans.txt file. =

 If your site root contains a physical `humans.txt` file, this physical file will be shown to the visitor and the one from this plugin will be ignored.
+To use this plugin, please delete the physical `humans.txt` file on your server, but don't forget to migrate/backup it's contents.

 = Error: Please update your permalink structure to something other than the default. =